Merchant (reggae artist)

-Ricardo Renford Nicholson (born 18 March 1981), better known by his stage name Merchant, or Musicaly Merchant, is a Jamaican reggae and dancehall deejay, writer, and producer.
-He uses eclectic and flamboyant lyrics.
+Ricardo Renford Nicholson (born 18 March 1981), better known by his stage names Merchant, and Musicaly Merchant, is a Jamaican reggae and dancehall deejay, writer, and producer.

 Biography

 Early life and career

-He was born to parents Charmaine Bowen and Renford Nicholson in Manchester, Jamaica.
-Nicholson grew up in Manchester, where he attended the Kayda Primary School and later on moved to Kingston in the garrison of Water House, and continued his education Drew's Avenue All Age School; where he started singing at school concerts.
+Nicholson was born to parents Charmaine Bowen and Renford Nicholson in Manchester, Jamaica.
+Nicholson grew up in Manchester, where he attended the Kayda Primary School and later on moved to Kingston in the garrison of Water House, and continued his education at Drew's Avenue All Age School.
+This is where he started singing at school concerts.
 At the age of 15, he moved to the coastal city of Portmore in southern Jamaica and where he furthered his schooling at the Waterford Comprehensive High School.
-While attending school, he and his pairs would hold their own concerts during the lunch break beating rhythms on the desk and carrying out deejay battles with each other.
-Music is inherently rooted in the Nicholson's family bloodline.
+While attending school, he and his friends would hold their own concerts during the lunch break beating rhythms on the desk and carrying out deejay battles with each other.

+Nicholson comes from a musical family.
 He is the nephew of well-known singer Derrick Parker, who is famous throughout Jamaica for hits such as "Dem Nuh loyal No More", " Bus Mi Appeal", "How Long", and "Jah Never Fail Wi yet".

 2000s

 While growing up in Portmore, Merchant encountered the musical influences and mentorship from artists such as Busy Signal, Bounty Killer, Konshens, Mad-Cobra, Mavado, Frisco-kid, Singer J and Indica.
 In 2004, he was encouraged by Indica to enter the B-mobile star search talent competition in Portmore at Ken's Wild flower Lounge and was placed first runner up to roots reggae phenom Gyptian, known worldwide for such hits as "Hold yuh", "Nah Let Go", "Serious Times", "Mama", "Beautiful lady", and "She's My Lady".
 In that same year, Merchant performed at his first major event – "The West Kingston Jamboree", where world class dancehall and reggae talents such as Beenie Man, Vybz Kartel, and Mavado are regulars.
 His debut at this event was a major success; It resulted in him becoming a recording artist.

-Early on, Merchant currently boasted hit singles such as "Rise Up Mi People", "Badness Nuh Pay" and "Dance the Time Away" which were released in 2011.However, In December 2012, Merchant, went to war to prove himself and released "Move Out Mi tings" from his artillery which reviewed rave reviews and ignited a family feud.The inspiration for this song was the then existing conflict between Merchant and his baby's mother.The accompanying music video for the song "Move Out Mi Things" exploded with overwhelming popularity and received heavy rotations on CVM HD, Swag TV, Links TV, TVJ and Hype TV, leading to multiple press features.Since then, he has collaborated with his uncle, Derrick Parker, on "Why Did You Have to Go Away," and with Beenie Man's brother, Kirk Davis, on "Love a Bubble Up", and "Freedom Fighter".
+Early on, Merchant currently boasted hit singles such as "Rise Up Mi People", "Badness Nuh Pay" and "Dance the Time Away", which were released in 2011.
+However, In December 2012, Merchant, released "Move Out Mi tings" which received rave reviews.
+The inspiration for this song was the then existing conflict between Merchant and his baby's mother.
+The accompanying music video for the song "Move Out Mi Things" exploded with overwhelming popularity and received heavy rotations on CVM HD, Swag TV, Links TV, TVJ and Hype TV, leading to multiple press features.
+Since then, he has collaborated with his uncle, Derrick Parker, on "Why Did You Have to Go Away," and with Beenie Man's brother, Kirk Davis, on "Love a Bubble Up", and "Freedom Fighter".

 His singles, "Bun A Fire", "Freedom Fighter", and "I Wish" were released on the NVUS Records(NVUS Label) in May 2015.